-Developing Faith (This can be the most painful of the evidences because our faith is most developed as God brings us through trials)
+Developing Faith (This can be the most painful of the evidence because our faith grows stronger as God brings us through trials)

 Determined Courage (Courage does not mean that we will never experience fear, but pressing forward in God’s will despite our fears)

 I was surprised by the number of responses to determined courage.
 I believe the need for courage is often forgotten about.
 It is a necessity for every Christian as we seek to live for Christ and glorify our Father in Heaven.

 Wait for the Lord, Be strong and let your heart take courage, yes wait for the Lord. ( Psalm 27:14)